reddification/UnrealShowCase/README.md

 # About
 This project is a showcase of my UE4 learning progress.
 Binary assets are stored in git LFS so initializing it when cloning is required.
 None of the models/textures/sounds/level design is made by me.
 All assets and code are provided only for demonstration purposes.
-Everything that is **not** mentioned below is made by me.
+Everything (except for the demo level) that is **not** mentioned below is made by me.

 ## Content
 There are 2 main maps: